-Typically you can expect to find something enlightening from Your Office Mom here, but when you're a millennial, your mom is Your Office Mom and also your boss, you might find yourself being signed up to write a blog post or two.
+Typically you can expect to find something enlightening from Dory here, but when you're a millennial, your mom is the Founder of Your Office Mom and also your boss, you might find yourself being signed up to write a blog post or two.
 Thanks, Mom.

 Recently, during one of our weekly YOM world domination meetings, she tells me she thinks it would be a good idea to write a blog post about why young professionals should get involved in planning holiday festivities at work.
 I agreed wholeheartedly.
 And, then she said I should write it.
-So, here I write.
+Thanks, Yom.

-A little back history on why YOM seems to find my advice relevant and worth sharing with her readers.
+A little back history on why YOM seems to find my advice relevant and worth sharing with our readers.
 I’ve been planning special events, parties, and networking since graduating from college.
-For years I’ve worked in weddings as a creative designer and an event planner.
-I run the shit and make it pretty.
+For years I’ve worked in the wedding industry as a marketer, a creative designer and event planner.
+Basically, I run the shit and make it pretty.

 I know for some the work parties are lame and the snacks don’t even warrant a drop by.
 Susan’s been planning the holiday party for years, and it’s gone stale.
 Because let’s face it Susan’s kind of a buzzkill, and no one wants to be a part of that.